cdklabs/cdk-nag/CDK_NAG_V3_PROPOSAL.md

 ### The Problem: Duplicate Suppression Mechanisms

 cdk-nag v2 predates CDK's validation framework.
+In fact, it was built when `Annotations.addWarning()` was unsuppressable.
 It was forced to invent its own suppression system:

 - `NagSuppressions.addResourceSuppressions()`
 - `NagSuppressions.addStackSuppressions()`